teawithfruit/gitty/README.md

 # Gitty

-Gitty is a Node.js module that acts as a wrapper for the Git CLI.
-It uses methods that resemble the Git command line syntax to asynchronously execute common commands, and return passes the output as standard JavaScript objects and arrays - depending on the call.
+Gitty is a Node.js wrapper for the Git CLI.
+It's syntax closely resembles the Git command line syntax to asynchronously execute common commands, and parses the output into operable objects - depending on the call.

 ## Prerequisites